-- 19. There are two types of common nomination situation that may affect the date of acquisition. - 20.
-The first is where the named purchaser is acting on someone else's behalf, and that person is subsequently nominated as the purchaser. - 21.
+- 20. There are two types of common nomination situation that may affect the date of acquisition. - 21.
+The first is where the named purchaser is acting on someone else's behalf, and that person is subsequently nominated as the purchaser. - 22.
 In this situation, s YB 21 applies.
 Under that provision, because the named purchaser was acting on the other person's behalf, the other person is treated as having done what the named purchaser did (ie, enter into the contract), and holding the resulting rights.
 The person acting on the other's behalf is ignored.
 Because of this, the person who the nominee is acting for will be treated as having acquired the land at the time the nominee first had an estate or interest in the land.
-In a standard purchase of land situation this will be when there is a binding contract between the vendor and the nominee to purchase the land. - 22.
+In a standard purchase of land situation this will be when there is a binding contract between the vendor and the nominee to purchase the land. - 23.
 The second common nomination situation is where someone enters into a binding sale and purchase agreement to purchase land and that person "and/or nominee" are named as the purchaser.
 Before settlement, the person may then choose to nominate someone else (a nominee) to complete the purchase.
-A common situation where this occurs is where, after entering into the sale and purchase agreement, the purchasers decide to hold the property in a trust or other entity. - 23.
-In this second type of nomination situation, the nominee can enforce the contract through ss 12 and 17 of the Contract and Commercial Law Act 2017,2 but the original contracting party (the nominator) remains a party to the contract and may also enforce its terms. - 24.
-In this situation, the nominee acquires the land under s CB 15B (relevant for the land provisions in subpart CB except the 2-year bright-line test) on the date they are nominated as the purchaser.
+A common situation where this occurs is where, after entering into the sale and purchase agreement, the purchasers decide to hold the property in a trust or other entity. - 24.
+In this second type of nomination situation, the nominee can enforce the contract through ss 12 and 17 of the Contract and Commercial Law Act 2017, but the original contracting party (the nominator) remains a party to the contract and may also enforce its terms. - 25.
+In this situation, the nominee acquires the land under s CB 15B on the date they are nominated as the purchaser.
 This is when the nominee first has an equitable interest in the land.
 This is because the nominee can enforce the contract through ss 12 and 17 of the Contract and Commercial Law Act 2017.
-While the original named purchaser remains a party to the contract, and may also enforce its terms (in addition to remaining liable for the performance of the burden of their promises under the contract), the nomination gives the nominee an equitable interest in the land too.3
+While the original named purchaser remains a party to the contract, and may also enforce its terms (in addition to remaining liable for the performance of the burden of their promises under the contract), the nomination gives the nominee an equitable interest in the land too.

-2 See for example, Rattrays Wholesale Ltd v Meredyth-Young & A'Court [1997] 2 NZLR 363 (HC) and Laidlaw v Parsonage [2010] 1 NZLR 286 (CA), concerning the predecessors to those sections.
+&lt;sup>3 See for example, Rattrays Wholesale Ltd v Meredyth-Young & A'Court [1997] 2 NZLR 363 (HC) and Laidlaw v Parsonage [2010] 1 NZLR 286 (CA), concerning the predecessors to those sections.